Fair Use is a doctrine which permits limited use of copyrighted materials without the permission of the copyright holder.

 In most cases, linking to a work that is online will not require obtaining permission.

-In the Library databases, most materials include a permalink or persistent link that can be used on a Canvas or CLEo page.
+In the Library databases, most materials include a permalink or persistent link that can be used on a Canvas page.

 © 2014 Whitman College Penrose Library |